Essex Biodiversity Project

 - To support partner organisations in their legal and other responsibilities towards biodiversity.

-We will achieve these aims through the use of our website (updated on a regular basis); our two-monthly Partners Newsletter, regular media exposure, presentations, other publications (such as dormouse and water vole information sheets) and project activities.
-The Project Officer and Co-ordinator are involved in conservation and research projects, community projects, species and habitat surveys, public participation surveys (such as marine mammal sightings) and collaboration with public sector and private partners.
+We will achieve these aims through the use of our website (updated on a regular basis), other publications (such as dormouse and water vole information sheets) and project activities.
+The Project Officer is involved in conservation and research projects, community projects, species and habitat surveys, public participation surveys (such as marine mammal sightings) and collaboration with public sector and private partners.

 The Project Officer provides expert practical advice and technical support to organisations and individuals throughout the county, providing valuable assistance with partners' work on behalf of biodiversity.
 They also initiate and organise the Essex Biodiversity Project's own projects on species and habitats.